edoakes/ray-graph/README.md

 # Introduction
 Machine learning systems in production may require a diverse array of applications, requiring everything from hyperparameter search to train a model to stream processing to ingest data.
-In the past, specialized systems have been built for each of these individual applications, leaving the burden of integrating these systems on the user, with a potentially prohibitive performance cost.
+In the past, specialized systems have been built for each of these individual applications, leaving the burden of integrating these systems on the user.
 [Ray](https://github.com/ray-project/ray) is a system that makes it easy to develop and deploy applications in machine learning by exposing higher-level Python libraries for traditionally disparate applications, all supported by a common distributed framework.
 Ray does this by exposing a relatively low-level API that is flexible enough to support a variety of computation patterns.
 This API allows the user to define *tasks*, which represent an asynchronous and possibly remote function invocation, and *actors*, which represent some state bound to a process.